 I pray we can bring our troops home from combat zones and give them the quality health care they deserve.
 The sacrifices made by our soldiers and their families must not have been in vain.
 It’s time we leave Iraq.

-After September 11, 2001, I was not surprised to find myself headed to Iran in 2003.
+After September 11, 2001, I was not surprised to find myself headed to Iraq in 2003.
 I was initially supportive of our role there.
 I joined the National Guard in 2000 and served as a U.S. Army Infantryman in Iraq in 2004, patrolling in the Sunni Triangle, dealing with Improvised Explosive Devices and seeing friends wounded and killed.

 As time passed after the deployment, each year’s Memorial Day and anniversaries of comrades’ passing added up, compounded by post deployment suicides, and I realized the war was a catastrophic failure.
 Those lives which had so much promise were squandered over a set of lies, lies which so many of us believed.
 It’s past time to end America’s adventures in Iraq.
 Arriving from different services and different walks of life, we are united by our common bonds as veterans.
 These experiences, unique to each of us, create a shared sense of frustration and grief over lost lives, wasted resources and missed opportunities.